 Lake Buena Vista is on the east side of Disney World near Downtown Disney.
 The area is more visible and sports a higher class of hotel than you will find clustered around U.S. 192.
 Lake Buena Vista has the highest occupancy rate in the Orlando area, which means you will pay higher prices, see more traffic, and find staff with limited charisma because apparently, YOU need THEM, and not vice-versa.

-Another professionally run, consistently solid, and an inexpensive spot in this cluster is the Radisson Hotel Lake Buena Vista.
-The Radisson is close to the Crossroads shopping centre, is packed with modern conveniences, and has sizable rooms with rates from $84-$165.
+Another professionally run, consistently solid, and inexpensive spot in this cluster is the Radisson Hotel Lake Buena Vista.
+The Radisson is close to the Crossroads shopping center, is packed with modern conveniences, and has sizable rooms with rates from $84-$165.

 International Drive has a cluster of hotels surrounded by alternate attractions to Disney, which includes midway rides, family-friendly activities, and great restaurants.
 The I-Ride Trolley is an inexpensive way to get up and down the strip, and hotel shuttles, though inconsistent, get you to Universal and Disney.

 Finally, Downtown Orlando is a 30-minute drive south to Disney, so it isn’t the first choice for folks heading to the popular theme parks.
-And while the quality is great in downtown, the prices tend to be high.
-Like a lot of Downtown areas, it’s a high business area with a thriving tech scene so a lot of the hotel cater for Business type guests.
+And while the quality is great downtown, the prices tend to be high.
+Like a lot of Downtown areas, it’s a high business area with a thriving tech scene so a lot of the hotels cater to Business type guests.
 As their Businesses are likely paying for the room competition relax’s and prices soar.